BMomani/NFA-and-DFA-/README.md

 # NFA-and-DFA-
-this is implementation for  NFA and DFA using C# with Accept function

-it is simple, easy to track and understand implementation  and Object Orianted
+this is implementation for  NFA and DFA using C# with Test Input function A simple implementation of deterministic and non-deterministic finite state machine it is simple, easy to track and understand implementation  and Object Orianted

 don't afrid from from large number of files belive me they are simple